Jump to

 14. Jurisdiction

 The jurisdiction section will list which state’s local laws the project and contract will follow.
-The state where your company is located should be the governing body for the contract.

 Therefore, if your business is based in California, the contract should follow the laws of the state of California.